LazySammy/LOTUS/README.md

 ![VCF_format](tutorials/pictures/vcf_format.png)

 ### Running the software
-For 20 patients (with 2 exomes of 10k variants each), the software will take around 15 minutes to run all modules. \
+For 20 patients (with 2 exomes of 10k variants each), the software will take around 30 minutes to run all modules (15 if no enrichment analysis). \
 To run the script, activate the environment if not already active, and run loncog.py from a Linux system as follows:
 ```bash
 python3 loncog.py